GhostInTheSteiner/Composition-Compass/README.md

 Your app will then contain your Client ID and Secret.
 **Note: Those values are NOT identical with your Spotify username and password.
 They're special keys required for access to the API.**

 2. Obtain your LastFM API key.
-You can do so by visiting the following link:
+You can do so by visiting the following link and creating an app: https://www.last.fm/api/account/create
-https://www.last.fm/api/account/create
 **Note: This key is NOT identical with your LastFM username or password.
 It's a special key required for access to the API.**